Saul-Mirone/Saul-Mirone/README.md

-# :wave:Hello, Here is Mirone!
+# :wave:Hi, Here is Mirone!

 Do you know me?
 I'm a software engineer.